Murray Upper, Queensland: Education

+There are no secondary schools in Murray Upper.
+The nearest government secondary school is Tully State High School in Tully to the north-east.

 Attractions

 Murray Falls are a cascade waterfall on the Murray River within the Girramay National Park and form part of the Wet Tropics World Heritage Area.
 The falls can be viewed from a boardwalk and viewing platform.